SpeedyZ500/pytest-instructions/README.md

     > The Testing tab is located on the left side of the screen.
 2. Press the "Configure Python Tests" button.
 A dropdown menu will appear at the top of the screen.
 3. Select `pytest` as the enabled testing framework.
-4. Select the root directory `.` as the test directory.
+4. Select the demo directory `demo` as the test directory.

+    > [!IMPORTANT]
+    > If you want to change a test directory for `pytest`, you can navigate to `.vscode/settings.json` and switch the value in `"python.testing.pytestArgs"` from `demo` to your chosen folder.
+To run `pytest` tests on all folders in the repository, set the test directory to `.`, the root directory.

-VS Code is now configured to automatically discover any test files and tests in your root directory.
+VS Code is now configured to automatically discover any test files and tests in your demo directory.

 ### 5.2 Run `pytest`